codegod100/notes/ZU portland 2021-07-08.md

 - will orientation be recorded
 	- probably?
 - People outside of portland
 - what is the mission with local chapters
 	- west coast bloc
+- Ideal chapter
+	- attributes of chapter
 - what are co-leads
 - how does chapter membership relate to ZU membership
 - what is best way ZU or chapters to share information/expectations